microsoft/msquic/docs/api/ConnectionOpen.md

 # Parameters

-`Session`
+`Registration`

+The valid handle to an open registration object.

+`Configuration`

-The valid handle to an open session object.
+The valid handle to an open configuration object.

 `Handler`